Competitive Erosion is Conformally Invariant: Proof of Theorem under the first two cases

-The reason for the above is roughly the following: (we only discuss the first two cases.) \begin{itemize} \item In case $i.$ diameter of $R_1$ is small implies that the blue random walk stops before exiting a small ball.
-Thus the first term in \eqref{alternate} is roughly $|\log(\dd)|$ by Lemma \ref{step1}.
-Now by standard random walk estimates one can show that the red walk is likely to exit $R_2$ before coming close to $x_1.$ Thus the second term in \eqref{alternate} is much smaller and hence the result follows. \item In case $ii.$ by hypothesis there is a red path which connects $\U_{2,n}$ to a small ball around $y_1$ of radius $\dd^{a}$ for some $a$.
-Then it becomes likely that the blue random walk starting from $\U_{1,n}$ will hit this path and hence exit $R_1$ before going too far from $x_1$ again makes the first term in \eqref{alternate} roughly $|\log(\dd)|$.
-The rest of the arguments are then the same as in the previous case which shows that the second term in \eqref{alternate} is much smaller. \end{itemize} \nin Before providing the formal proof we first state a lemma regarding random walk on $\U_n$.
-Let $\mathbb{P}_{x}(\cdot)$ denote the random walk probability measure started from $x.$
+\end{thm} The reason for the above is roughly the following: (we only discuss the first two cases.) \begin{itemize} \item In case $i.,$ since the diameter of $R_{\rm{B}}$ is small, the blue random walk stops before exiting a small ball.
+Thus the first term on the RHS in \eqref{alternate} is roughly $|\log(\dd)|$ by Lemma \ref{step1}.
+Now, by standard random walk estimates one can show that the red walk is likely to exit $R_{\rm{R}}$ before coming close to $x_{\rm{B}}.$ Thus the second term is much smaller and hence the result follows.
+Figure \ref{f.prooffig} provides an illustration. \item In case $ii.,$ by hypothesis, there is a red path which connects $\U_{{\rm{R}},n}$ to a small ball around $y_{\rm{B}}$ of radius $\dd^{a}$ for some $a$.
+Then it becomes likely, that the blue random walk starting from $\U_{{\rm{B}},n},$ will hit this path and hence exit $R_{\rm{B}}$ before going too far from $x_{\rm{B}},$ which again makes the first term in the RHS in \eqref{alternate}, roughly $|\log(\dd)|$.
+The rest of the arguments are then the same as in the previous case which shows that the second term in \eqref{alternate} is much smaller.
+See Figure \ref{f.prooffig1} for an illustration. \end{itemize}

+To carry out the above steps one needs estimates about the random walk on $\U_n$ which were obtained by the authors in \cite{tc1}.
+We now quote two results from there, we will need.
+The first one says the following: uniformly for any point $z$ at distance $1/2$ (any fixed constant would work) from $y_{\rm{B}},$ and all configurations $\sigma \in \Omega \cup \Omega',$ the chance that the random walk starting from $z,$ does not hit $\rm{S}_{\rm{B}},$ before being at distance $\e$ from $y_{\rm{B}},$ goes to $0$ as $\e$ goes to $0$.